 Look for these ingredients

 Warning! – These are some of the ingredients that are found in commercial sunscreens.
-Fort this reason, I recommend natural versions that use zinc oxide and titanium dioxide as the main ingredient.
+Fort this reason, I recommend natural sunscreens that use zinc oxide and titanium dioxide as the main ingredient.
 Remember what you put on your skin can be absorbed into the body, so use food-grade skin products when possible.